-If you wish to collect money or property, for example clothes and bric-a-brac, for charity from houses, pubs or shops you need a licence from the Council.
+If you wish to collect money or property (for example clothes and bric-a-brac) for charity from houses, pubs or shops you need a licence from the Council.
 Licences can be granted for the whole or part of the borough.

 Some large charitable organisations hold a National Exemption Order which exempts them from the requirement to apply to each authority individually.
 The licensing service keeps a list of house to house collection licences issued by Blackpool Council.

 Apply for a house to house collection licence

 Before applying please read the house to house collection policy .
 Each application is dealt with on its own individual merits.

 Or you can download and complete the application form [PDF 92KB] and submit by hand / post.

 There is no charge for a house to house collection licence although there is a small charge for the identity badge from The Stationery Office.
 Applications should include a letter from the benefiting charity authorising you to collect on their behalf (if you are not an official of the charity).

 We aim to process your application within 10 working days however you must submit your application at least 1 month prior to the date of the collection, though we suggest applying 3 months in advance to allow time to obtain identity badges from The Stationery Office.